 A big part of understanding is in knowing how the horse talks to you.
-He talks to you through his ears, eyes, mouth, tail and skin.
+Horses talk to you through his ears, eyes, mouth, tail and skin.
 Reading your horse is interpreting what he says to you through what he does with those parts of his body.
 Here are some of AQHA Professional Horsewoman Lynn Palm’s observations to get you started.

 First, learn to read your horse and his behavior while on the ground, not when you’re riding.
 It’s the best way to see how he responds to things and what he thinks, his reactions to commands you give him.
-I like to either work my horses in hand, longe them or work them at liberty.
+You can do this while working horses in hand, longeing them or working them at liberty.